aexol-studio/repo-iso/README.md

 # repo-iso
-ISO standard for the repository content
+ISO standard for the Aexol repository content

 ## Readme structure